A Gutzwiller trace formula for stationary space-times: Introduction

 \subsection{Related problems}

 The relativistic approach of this article applies to many other spectral problems related to Weyl's law and the wave trace on a compact Riemannian manifold.
 Some potential applications could include a relativistic analogue of quantum ergodicity for globally hyperbolic spacetimes for which $e^{t Z}$ acts ergodically on the space $\ncal_p$ of unparametrized null-geodesics.
+A slightly different problem is that of semi-classical mass asymptotics in which both the energy and the mass increase simultaneously.
+A Weyl formula in this context that was inspired by this paper has meanwhile appeared in \cite{SZ20}.